-This array of badges can be fully appreciated by examining Figure 117 which is a photograph of the bush hat worn by King George V’s (Colonel-in-Chief of the Regiment) in 1911.
+This array of badges can be fully appreciated by examining Figure 117 which is a colour photograph of the bush hat (less plume) worn by King George V’s (Colonel-in-Chief of the Regiment) in 1911.
 This bush hat is adorned with three gilt badges; a first pattern Regimental badge and two second pattern Regimental badges.
 This combination of badges would have been worn by Officers of the Regimental (Headquarters) staff.